This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 But my current obsession?
 Pickled garlic scapes.

-One of the unexpected benefits of having a husband who works at a farm-to-table restaurant and a best friend who loves to can is that I am often surrounded by pickled vegetables without having to do any of the work myself.
+One of the unexpected benefits of having a husband who works at a restaurant focused on seasonal ingredients and a best friend who loves to can is that I am often surrounded by pickled vegetables without having to do any of the work myself.

 Aside from making several batches of my great-grandmother’s pickled cucumbers each year, I usually leave the pickling to the two of them.